boompay/app-factory/README.md

 ### Before running

 1. Application enrollment link should be copied from the chosen unit page.
-2. **Important!** verification template for property must be "AppFactory".
+2. **Important!** verification template for property must be "AppFactory - DO NOT TOUCH!!!".
 Working with any template is not implemented yet.

 ### Running the Application